Fabulang/quiz/en/what-shed-hoped-for.md

    * across Europe
    * across the world
-   * to Paris, Rome and France
+   * to Paris, Rome and London
+   * to all the capitals of Europe

-2. She places she visits
+2. The places she visits

    * don't live up to her expectations
    * are just as good as they appear in the movies